Fri November 9, 2012

 Bridgewater's musical director is Edsel Gomez, arranger and pianist.
 He's her orchestra, pacesetter and descarga driver all in one.
 Craig "My Handyman" Handy on saxophone shadows and boxes with Bridgewater's voice.
 They revel in their closeness in "Besame Mucho."
 Michael Bowie played bass for Abbey Lincoln, one of Bridgewater's mentors and friends (as heard in her Tribute to Abbey on JazzSet).
-Bridgewater first heard Kenny Phelps last year in the house band at The Jazz Kitchen in Indianapolis.
+Bridgewater first heard Kenny Phelps in the house band at The Jazz Kitchen in Indianapolis.
 He was accompanying finalists in the American Pianists Association competition.
-She loved the pianists, but she got Phelps' phone number on the spot.
+She loved the pianists, and she got Phelps' phone number on the spot.

 After Bridgewater's set at Caramoor, there was a moment backstage when she reunited with her dear friend Roy Haynes.
 Flashbulbs were popping as they admired each other's shoes.
 (Thanks to Richard Conde for the picture.)

-The 2013 Caramoor Jazz Festival will be the 20th, and it's already scheduled for July 26-28.
+The 2013 Caramoor Jazz Festival will be the 20th, and it's scheduled for July 26-28.
 Jim Luce produces the Caramoor Jazz Festival.
 Managing director is Paul Rosenbloom.

 - "Lady Sings the Blues" (Billie Holiday)